moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 ### P4 Score

-$P_{4}$ is the harmonic mean of the 4 metrics that can be directly derived from the confusion matric:
+The [$P_{4}$ Score](https://en.wikipedia.org/wiki/P4-metric) is the harmonic mean of the 4 metrics that can be directly derived from the confusion matric:

 $$ 4\left[\frac{1}{\textsf{Recall}}+\frac{1}{\textsf{Specificity}}+\frac{1}{\textsf{Precision}}+\frac{1}{\textsf{Negative Predictive Value}}\right]^{-1} $$